Chipdelmal/lastfmNetwork/README.md

 ### Bans

-To help cleanup the original last.fm dataset, these scripts also require a `BANS.py` file with contents similar to the following:
+To help cleanup the original last.fm dataset, these scripts also require the **creation** of a `BANS.py` file with contents similar to the following:

 ```python
 ###############################################################################